tyconsulting/blog.tyang.github.io/_posts/2015-02-17-updated-management-pack-for-windows-server-logical-disk-auto-defragmentation.md

 <em><strong>01.
 We do not want to automate defragmentation, but we want to be alerted to when drives are highly fragmented.</strong></em>

-In this case, you will need to place the drives that you want to monitor in the “<strong>Drives to Enable Fragmentation Monitoring</strong>” group.
+In this case, you will need to place the drives that you want to monitor in the "<strong>Drives to Enable Fragmentation Monitoring</strong>" group.

 <strong>02.
 We want to i<em>gnore disk fragmentation levels completely</em>.</strong>